I’m a ‘foreign spouse’. Why are we being punished for falling in love? | Kate Ng

 Why are foreigners like me being punished for falling in love with a Brit?

 I keep one eye on visa requirements, knowing the next price hike, the next policy change, the next time I have to prove I am worthy of being here is always just around the corner, writes Kate Ng.
-But the government’s latest decision is its cruelest yet
+The government’s most recent announcement is particularly callous

 When the government announced it was introducing a new minimum income threshold for Britons with foreign spouses, I saw red.
 As the foreign spouse of a UK national, I keep one eye trained on visa requirements, knowing the next price hike, the next policy change, the next time I have to prove I am worthy of being here is always around the corner.
 But the Tory government’s latest decision is its cruelest yet.
 It shows just how much contempt it has for the people it claims to be defending.